Kyphoplasty

 Kyphoplasty vs. Vertebroplasty: Key Differences

-While both procedures provide pain relief, kyphoplasty offers an added benefit by restoring vertebral height.
+While both kyphoplasty and vertebroplasty treat spinal compression fractures with bone cement, kyphoplasty offers an added benefit by restoring vertebral height.
 This makes it ideal for patients with severe compression fractures.

 When to Consider Kyphoplasty